SyneRBI/SIRF-SuperBuild/README.md

 #### STIR

 - `STIR_BUILD_EXECUTABLES` defaults to `OFF`
-- `STIR_BUILD_SWIG_PYTHON` defaults to `OFF`, meaning that the STIR Python interface will not be built, i.e. you have to use the SIRF Python interface to STIR.
+- `STIR_BUILD_SWIG_PYTHON` defaults to `ON`, meaning that the STIR Python interface will be built, i.e. you can use STIR's Python interface as well as the SIRF Python interface to STIR.
 - `STIR_DISABLE_LLN_MATRIX` defaults to `ON`, you might want to set this to `OFF` if you have GATE and use its output to ECAT sinograms (although this is not recommended).
 - `STIR_ENABLE_EXPERIMENTAL` defaults to `OFF`